evolplus/evo-passport/README.md

 - **User Account Handling**: Manage user accounts, retrieve user data, and more.
 - **Express Middleware**: Comes with built-in Express middleware for ease of integration in web applications.
 - **MySQL Provider**: Built-in support for storing and retrieving user and session data from a MySQL database.
+- **Redis Provider**: Built-in support for storing and retrieving user and session data from a Redis storage.

 ## Getting Started